hyling/kean.github.io/README.md

 # About Me

-Software developer from Moscow specializing in mobile apps for iOS.
-I have an experience of working for both small startups and huge internet companies.
-Of particular interest to me is Swift, which I started to experiment with from the day it was introduced.
-I've committed to the Open Source development and I've personally authored [multiple frameworks](https://github.com/kean).
+Software developer from Moscow.
+I have experience of working for both small startups and huge internet companies.
+Of particular interest to me is Swift, which I started to experiment with from the day one.
+I am committed to the open source development and I've personally authored [multiple frameworks](https://github.com/kean).

 # Contents